What is the Speed of 100Base-TX Cable?

 100Base-TX Specifications:

 1. Transmission Medium: 100Base-TX uses two Category 5 unshielded twisted pair (UTP) cables.
-One of these two pairs is used for transmitting data, and the other is for receiving data.
+One pair transmits data, and the other receives data.
 However, enhanced versions like Category 5e (Cat 5e) or higher-quality cables can also be used.

 2. Distance/Length: The maximum segment length (the distance between two connected devices, such as a computer and a switch) is 100 meters (328 feet).